MelodicTyper/SSOQL/README.md

 ### Data Types
 - Strings: Represented with double quotes (e.g., `"R"`, `"PlayAction"`)
 - Numbers: Represented without quotes (e.g., `90`, `55`)
+- Booleans: Represented as `true` or `false` (case-sensitive)
-- Arrays: Fields can contain arrays, which can be checked with the CONTAINS operator
+- Arrays: Fields can contain arrays, which can be checked with the CONTAINS or NOT_CONTAINS operators
+- Null: Represented as `null` (case-sensitive)

 ### Execution Model
 Each query is executed in sequence.
 The query's result is determined by the last operation before the RETURN statement.
 When multiple query blocks exist, the results are combined into a single object with keys matching the query names.

+## AI Use
+AI helped me to generate tests and the starting structure for this project.
+It generated the starting code for src/ that I redesigned, refactored, and reviewed.